Kobun42/Unverum-FUGA/README.md

 ## Special Thanks
 - TekkaGB for creating Unverum in the first place
-- CyberConnect2 for creating FUGA.
+- everyone who makes the games I choose to add mod support for